 The Alps are a mountain range across France, Germany, Switzerland, Liechtenstein, Italy, Austria and Slovenia.
 The Swiss Alps are often characterized as the most spectacular part of the Alps.
 It's almost needless to say that the Alps are what Switzerland is famous for.
 They cover about 60% of the country.

 The Swiss Alps attract lots of tourists.
 Mountaineers climb the Swiss peaks since the early 19th century, and they still do.
-Nowadays, most tourists do not visit Switzerland for climbing, but rather for winter sports, or to enjoy the amazing scenery by hiking, scenic trips and sightseeing.
+Nowadays, most tourists do not visit Switzerland for climbing.
+They enjoy the amazing scenery by hiking, scenic trips, winter sports and sightseeing.

 What's so unique about the Swiss Alps?

 Additionally, Switzerland has a relatively high population density, and the Swiss Alps are a very popular holiday destination.
 This results in an excellent network of (cogwheel) trains, funiculars, cable cars, post cars and boats.
-Unlike many other mountainous regions, it is very easy for anyone to experience the Swiss Alps up close, and visit places that used to be accessible to mountaineers only.
+Unlike many other mountainous regions, it is very easy for anyone to experience the Swiss Alps up close.
+You can visit places that used to be accessible to mountaineers only.

 A great example of exploring the Swiss Alps the luxurious way is the Glacier Express.
 Since 1926, this train allows people to enjoy the mountain scenery from the comfort of their train seat, and even wine and dine along the way.